urban-tep/DDF-SDD/source/design/flows.rst

-Portal and Processing centers job submission
+Portal and Processing centres job submission
 --------------------------------------------

 In the :ref:`portal`, any users may register a new :ref:`WPS server <class_terradue_1_1_portal_1_1_wps_provider>`.
 The component :ref:`core WPS <group___core_w_p_s>` discovers the processing :ref:`WPS processing services <class_terradue_1_1_portal_1_1_wps_process_offering>` available by the :ref:`class_terradue_1_1_portal_1_1_wps_provider` and the user selects the services he wants to integrate in its :ref:`Thematic Application <class_terradue_1_1_tep_1_1_thematic_application>`.
 The users accessing the :ref:`Thematic Application <class_terradue_1_1_tep_1_1_thematic_application>` have access to the selected :ref:`processing service <class_terradue_1_1_portal_1_1_wps_process_offering>` and the :ref:`portal` will proxy the job request to the :ref:`WPS server <class_terradue_1_1_portal_1_1_wps_provider>` and grant the access or not according to the user or group :ref:`class_terradue_1_1_tep_1_1_account` credit balance.

+The on-demand job submission and execution workflow is also described in section 4.1.6 of the Sustainable Operations Concept Technical Note.

-Processing centers and Catalogue metadata exchange
+Processing centres and Catalogue metadata exchange
 --------------------------------------------------

-Processing centers will offer an `OGC Catalogue Service <http://www.opengeospatial.org/standards/cat>`_ of all metadata available, which is continually updated.
-The processing center catologue service can be harvested by the :ref:`portal` and if necessary by other processing centers.
-This mechanism will allow the portal and porcessing centers to refer to and use valid data resources
+Processing centres will offer an `OGC Catalogue Service <http://www.opengeospatial.org/standards/cat>`_ of all metadata available, which is continually updated.
+The processing centre catologue service can be harvested by the :ref:`portal` and if necessary by other processing centres.
+This mechanism will allow the portal and processing centres to refer to and use valid data resources